Sarawak United Peoples' Party: History

-Being the first local political party, Sarawak United Peoples' Party's origins are tied to Sarawak's history of 20th century political awakening.
-After World War II, the last Rajah of Sarawak, Charles Vyner Brooke ceded Sarawak to Britain in 1946, thus making it an official British Crown Colony – to the dismay of many locals.
-This eventually gave rise to local anti-cession and anti-imperialist movements which further sparked local political awareness.
-The triggering event was Sarawak's new Constitution of 1959 which fell short of expectations for many who hoped to see significant progress to self-governance.
+Being the first local political party, the origins Sarawak United Peoples' Party (SUPP) are tied to Sarawak's history of the 20th century political awakening.
+After World War II, the last Rajah of Sarawak, Charles Vyner Brooke ceded Sarawak to Britain in 1946, turning it into an official British Crown Colony to the dismay of many locals.
+This eventually gave rise to local anti-cession and anti-imperialist movements that further sparked local political consciousness.
+The triggering event was the proclamation of Sarawak's Constitution of 1959 which fell short of expectations for many who hoped to see significant progress towards self-governance.
 The need for an organised political front to champion Sarawakian interests finally led to the formation of SUPP on 4 June 1959, with Ong Kee Hui as its founding president.
 With a "Sarawak for Sarawakians" ideology – SUPP's movement gained widespread support, including winning big in the local elections of November 1959, alarming the then ruling British colonial government.
 When the proposal for Federation of Malaysia was first mooted in 1961, SUPP came out strongly to oppose the idea.
 Ong argued for Sarawak's independence before setting up a greater federation.

 In December 1962, the British colonial government launched a crackdown on all dissenting groups in Sarawak.
 Many party members were detained, some even deported from Sarawak for alleged communist activities as, at the time, some members had links with Communist-affiliated organisations.
 Nonetheless, SUPP still did well at the Sarawak elections of June 1963 but it left one-seat-short of a majority to form government, thus it remained as the opposition party.
 On 22 July 1963, Sarawak gained independent self-governance from Britain.
 On 16 September, Sarawak together with the Federation of Malaya, Singapore and North Borneo (Sabah) jointly founded the Federation of Malaysia.
 In June 1965, the government launched “Operation Hammer” to counter prevailing communist threats.
 Party leaders vehemently protested when about 10,000 Sarawakians men, women and children were forced to resettle under curfew – surrounded by barb-wire fencing – including more than a hundred SUPP members.
 Party leaders initiated daily visits to the resettlement centres to monitor the welfare of the detainees, but later, even this was barred by the government.